xding78/Sharing/glossary_draft.rst

 .. _smart contract:

+.. _smart contracts:

-**Smart Contract**:
+**Smart Contract** |br|
+Smart contracts are contracts whose terms are recorded in a computer language instead of legal language.
+Smart contracts can be automatically executed by a computing system, such as a suitable `distributed ledger`_ system.

 .. _solidity:

 **Solidity** |br|
-is a programming language, which is designed to develop smart contracts.
+Solidity is a programming language, which is designed to develop `smart contracts`_.
 Solidity’s syntax is similar to JavaScript and intended to compile into bytecode for (EVM).

 .. _stale blocks: